sitamgithub-MSIT/MalDetect/README.md

   - `MODEL_TRAINING(EfficientNet).ipynb`: This notebook contains the EfficientNet model training and evaluation code.
   - `MODEL_TRAINING_CometML(EfficientNet).ipynb`: This notebook contains the code for experiment tracking using Comet ML.

-- `data/`: This directory contains the dataset link and description used for training the model.
+- `data/`: This directory contains the dataset link and description for training the model.

 - `src/`: This directory contains the source code for the model training and prediction pipeline along with different components and utilities.